wrandall22/robbyronk.github.com/ntier.md

 The front-end could use bower to get updated layers and the back-end could use a Maven parent project.

 From user down:
+- Front End
   - View
   - Application Logic
   - Service Layer
   - REST Client
+- Back End
   - REST Server
   - Auth Layer
   - Business Logic
   - Data Transformation
   - Database Client
   - Database

+### Front End

-### View
+#### View
 The View is the HTML templates.
 It only communicates with the Application Logic (applog) layer.
 The interface between applog and view is $scope.

 The View should: